Roude Léiw

 De Roude Léiw (The red lion) is the common name used for the civil ensign of Luxembourg.
 It can also refer more specifically to the heraldic animal of Luxembourg, which is often used as an emblem or mascot for various institutions and symbols related to Luxembourg.

-The ensign consists of a red lion with a golden crown, claws and toungue on a background of ten horitontal bars of blue and white.
+The ensign consists of a red lion with a golden crown, claws and tongue on a background of ten horizontal bars of blue and white.

 Being used since medieval times, the Roude Léiw is seen as one of the most ancient and traditional symbols representing the identity and heritage of the Luxembourgish people.

 History

 Origins

 The ensign is derived from the coat of arms of Luxembourg, which traces its origins back to the 13th century as coat of arms of the House of Luxembourg.

 The first sovereign of the House of Luxembourg known to have used a red lion on a blue and white striped background was Henry V the Blond (1216-1281), Count of Luxembourg.
 Since then, the design has remained mostly unchanged.

 It has been used as standard and coat of arms of the counts, and later the dukes of Luxembourg.

 In 1972, the Roude Léiw was for the first time declared to be an official symbol of the Grand-Duchy of Luxembourg by law.
 Since then, the Roude Léiw was used as the official naval and civil ensign of Luxembourg.

 Article 4 of the Law of the 23th of June 1972 concerning the national emblems sets the appearance of the Roude Léiw as the civil ensign as follows:

 It states that the civil ensign has the form of a fabric banner with the proportions 7 to 5.
 It consists of ten horizontal stripes, of alternating blue and white color.
-Overlayed is a red lion in attacking position showing a split tail, as well as a golden crown, claws and toungue.
+Overlaid is a red lion in attacking position showing a split tail, as well as a golden crown, claws and tongue.
 The lion is oriented to the heraldic right.
 Furthermore, it is noted that the reverse of the ensign is designed according to the same description.

 The precise color shades to be used are set by Article 2 of the Grand-Ducal Regulation of the 27th of July 1993 specifying the chromatic shades of the colours of the national flag of Luxembourg and the civil ensign: